commons-stack/rad/README.md

 # Current TO DOs:

 - [ ] [Epic] Go through all functions and implement error checking/ raising
-- [ ] [minor] check if there is a more elegant way to code the notebookbuilder.append_cell_set function.
-There probably is, but extend() doesn't seem to work.
 - [ ] In the Aragon export, allow to send a link in the config dict that substitutes IDs for addresses.
 Should come in handy for adding sourcecred
 - [ ] "praise flow" refactor
 - [ ] Something in the praise flow makes a warning pop up when converting. figure out what it is